|Deadline: October 14, 2020||Institution(s): Stanford University.|

 |Level of Study: Masters/PhD.||Study in: Stanford, USA.|

-Scholarships are available to pursue Graduate (PhD) degree programme in arts, education, engineering, humanities, or social sciences to professional degrees in business, law, or medicine.
+Scholarships are available to pursue Graduate (PhD) degree program in arts, engineering, education, humanities, or social sciences to professional degrees in business, law, or medicine.

 - A fellowship applied directly to cover tuition (commensurate with the standard departmental level of enrollment) and associated fees.